 If you're asked to change rein on the short diagonal, you'll ride as you did for the long diagonal, but instead of heading for the top of the opposite corner, you'll head for a point along the fence or wall that is halfway along the length of the arena.
 If you're riding in a marked dressage arena, a change on the short diagonal would be to ride F,A,K to B,M,C.

 You're on the Wrong Diagonal

 Being "on the wrong diagonal" doesn't mean you're riding in the wrong direction!
 It means that as you're posting the trot, you're sitting as the horse reaches out with the outside leg, and rising when the leg hits the ground.
 This is opposite of what you should be doing.
 Learn to post the trot and remember to "rise and fall with the leg on the wall."

 07 of 12

 This is probably one thing you'll hear often as you start learning to ride.
-Learn how and why you need to keep your heels down while riding.
+It's important to keep your "heels down" while riding.

 08 of 12